chasseyblue/AoE-Mod-Downloader-Extension/readme.md

 # AoE2 DE Mod downloader Chrome Extension Fork

 Reinterpreted into a Chrome Extension for Microsoft Edge for ease of use and allowing on the fly changes by just pasting the mod ID into a text field and clicking the fetch mod button.
+Fork of alyti's console code: https://gist.github.com/alyti/24459f6e2d5eba2cab10aca27d29470b Only difference here is a UI based approach as a Chromium Extension.

 # How to Install

 Developer Mode is required to be switched on in Manage Extensions as it's not a 'published' extension.
 Source code is supplied.

- 1. Download the archive by clicking the Download ZIP option in this gist (.zip).
+ 1. Download the archive from the releases on the right side of this repositrory.
  2. Within Windows Explorer:
 	 - Right click the AoE2DEModDExt.zip.
 	 - Use your favourite Archiving Program to 'Extract to...'
-	 - Create a new folder called images
-	 - Use any image that is a .png of 48x48px, and copy it 3 times
-	 - name each .png like (icon16.png, icon48.png, icon128.png).
  3. Within Edge:
  4. **Pre-checks:**
 	 - Verify that "Developer Mode" switch is enabled.